knbknb/github-pages/index.md

 ## Background

-I've just followed along the instructions given in the [official Github tutorial](https://github.com/skills/github-pages) on Github Pages.
+I've just followed along the instructions given in the [official Github tutorial](https://github.com/skills/github-pages) on [Github Skills](https://skills.github.com/).
 The tutorial is very basic.
 Still, even an old dog can learn new tricks...

 ## A Personal Message